-- 1. Zero indicator A on the left side of coupling half M, 90° from top dead center (9 o'clock). - Rotate indicators through top dead center to the right side, 180° from the start (3 o'clock).
+- 1) Zero indicator A on the left side of coupling half M, 90° from top dead center (9 o-clock). - Rotate indicators through top dead center to the right side, 180° from the start (3 o'clock).
 Observe needle and record reading.

-Negative Reading - The coupling halves are further apart on the right side than the left.
+- 3) Negative Reading The coupling halves are further apart on the right side than the left.
 Correct by either sliding the shaft end of the driver to the left or the other end to the right.

-Positive Reading - The coupling halves are closer together on the right side than the left.
-Correct by either sliding the shaft end of the driver to the right or the other end to the left.

-- 4. Repeat steps 1-3 until indicator A reads .002 in (.05 mm) or less. - 5.
-Re-check both horizontal and vertical readings to ensure adjustment of one did not disrupt the other.
+Positive Reading The coupling halves are closer together on the right side than the left.
+Correct by either sliding the shaft end of the driver to the right or the other end to the left. - 4) Repeat steps 1-3 until indicator A reads .05mm (.002in) or less. - 5) Re-check both horizontal and vertical readings to ensure adjustment of one did not disrupt the other.

-Parallel Alignment
+PARALLEL ALIGNMENT

-A unit is in parallel alignment when indicator B (Parallel Indicator) does not vary by more than .002 in (.05mm) as measured at four points 90° apart at operating temperature.
+A unit is in parallel alignment when indicator B (Parallel Indicator) does not vary by more than .05mm (.002in) as measured at four points $90^{\circ}$ apart at operating temperature.
 Note the preliminary vertical cold setting table for values.